ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Web.md

 * `agent_name` –– replaces Watson as the name to whatever is supplied.
 * `agent_voice` –– tunes Watson Assistant's voice.
 Check [the list of voices](./Voices.md) supported by Watson Assistant.
 * `user_first_name`, `user_last_name`, `user_full_name` –– makes Watson Assistant aware about current user so it will use personalization in answers.
+* `user_locale`, `user_language` –– defines cultural settings which are used to detect and format numbers, dates and currencies in conversation flow.
+* `user_time_zone` –– defines user time zone which will be used for operations with local dates.
 * `disable_button` –– disables floating button control when set to true, enables floating button control when set to false.
 * `disable_shadow` –– disables modal shadow when set to true, enables modal shadow when set to false.
 * `loading_delay` –– delays EBA iframe loading by given number of miliseconds, it helps to avoid showing browser spinning wheel while iframe is loading is background.